-Held sacred by the San, the Tsodilo Hills are home to a number of remarkable rock art paintings, such as these two rhinos © Oliver Vass, Wikipedia
+Held sacred by the San, the Tsodilo Hills are home to a number of remarkable rock-art paintings © Oliver Vass, Wikimedia Commons

 The Tsodilo Hills remain a remarkable place, an important national monument which, in 2001, was declared a UNESCO World Heritage Site.
 Whilst this should help to safeguard the hills for future generations, I can’t visit without wondering what it was like when the San were here.
 What we regard now as the high art of an ancient people is remarkable, but it’s very sad that our understanding of it is now devoid of the meaning and spirituality with which it was once imbued.

 Visitors are no longer permitted to explore the Tsodilo Hills alone, but it’s still worth spending several days searching out the paintings along the marked trails with a guide.
-However, after several visits over the years, I am left remembering the captivating feeling of spirituality in the hills far more than simply the images of the paintings, however remarkable.
-I’ve known this to disturb some visitors profoundly; they were uneasy to the point of wanting to flee the hills, and couldn’t wait to get away, whilst others find the hills entrancing and completely magical.
+Visitors often experience a captivating feeling of spirituality in the hills, far more than simply the images of the paintings, however remarkable.
+This disturbs some visitors profoundly, leaving them uneasy to the point of wanting to flee the hills, while others find the hills entrancing and completely magical.